Our search is officially underway for the biggest and boldest UK Scout Contingent ever to attend a Roverway, and we need your help.

 What is the payment schedule?

-We anticipate the first payment being made in November/December 2017.
-The full schedule will be confirmed by late June along with the fee.
+We anticipate the first payment being made in October/November 2017.
+The full schedule will be confirmed over the summer.

 How are we expected to confirm desired uptake/numbers without yet knowing the participation fee?